Evexi/Evexi/readme.md

 ![Banner](./banner.png)

 ## Introduction
 The Evexi API provides content connectivity to either the underlying player hardware, software or evexi platform features.
-This can be used in either zip items, web items or background tasks.
+This can be used in either zip media, web media, background tasks or assigned applications.

 It is important to note that it is the responsibility of the developer to manage any stored assets.
 The Evexi API has been tested to support Tizen firmware 2070 and later and we cannot guarantee the API to work reliably on previous firmware versions.